Vahidba72/Artificial-Intelligence-2/README.md

     <li><strong>Data Transmission</strong>: After MR-1 has returned to its home base, it transmits the collected data back to Earth during suitable communication windows.</li>
 </ol>

+<h2>Code execution</h2>
+The code for the domain and the problem are written using the online planner <a href="https://editor.planning.domains/#">https://editor.planning.domains/#</a>.
+The solver used to generate the sequential actions for the problem which will be defined is <strong>OPTIC (Optimising Preferences and Time-Dependant Costs)</strong>.
+In this solver negative preconditions are not supported but usage of functions are allowed.
+Consequently, no negative precondition is used in writing the code of the PDDL.
 <h2>Domain Description</h2>

 <p>The domain file (<code>Mars_Domain.pddl</code>) defines the types, predicates, functions, and actions relevant to the rover's operations.</p>